mozilla-services/lua_sandbox/docs/sandbox_api.md

   - [bloom_filter](bloom_filter.md)
   - [circular_buffer](circular_buffer.md)
   - **cjson** loads the cjson module in a global cjson table.
-The encode/decode buffers are limited to the maximum sandbox output_limit. http://www.kyne.com.au/~mark/software/lua-cjson-manual.html.
+The encode/decode buffers are limited to the maximum sandbox output_limit.
+By default a NULL value is not decoded to cjson.null it is simply discarded; if this functionality is desired use cjson.decode_null(true) to enable the behavior. http://www.kyne.com.au/~mark/software/lua-cjson-manual.html.
   - [hyperloglog](hyperloglog.md)
   - **lpeg** loads the Lua Parsing Expression Grammar Library http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html